 When your leg pain is caused by anxiety, you'll need to reduce your anxiety if you hope to control your leg pain.
 There are a few things you can do right away to cut back on the amount of pain you experience.
 These include:

 - Laying Comfortably While it's not a perfect strategy, laying down on a soft couch or for a few minutes and closing your eyes can help increase your comfort a bit, and make your leg feel less impactful.
-Remember that the cause of your leg pain isn't from actual pain sources, so laying down is unlikely to magically cure it, but it does reduce the stress you'll feel about your leg pain because you won't worry about falling or adding to that pain, and the comfort of laying somewhere soft may also be relaxing for your anxiety.
+Remember that the cause of your leg pain isn't from actual pain sources, so laying down is unlikely to cure it magically.
+But it does reduce the stress you'll feel about your leg pain because you won't worry about falling or adding to that pain.
+The comfort of laying somewhere soft may also be relaxing for your anxiety.

 None of these are permanent cures, of course, because anxiety isn't something you can relieve in a day.
 It's a process that involves a considerable amount of work and effort, and it involves carefully understanding each of your anxiety symptoms and learning to react to them accordingly.